The German Meat loaf “Falscher Hase” (which means literally fake rabbit) is basically a German meat loaf with hard boiled eggs inside the filling.

 2 or 3 hard boiled eggs

-– Mix ground beef, onions, roll, egg, parsley, salt and pepper thoroughly.
+– Combine ground beef with onions, bread, egg, parsley, salt and pepper and mix thoroughly with hands.

 – Place the meat into a longer fire proof form and flatten it a bit.

-– Peel the hard boiled eggs and place them in the middle of the flattened loaf, then wrap the meat all round the eggs and form a loaf.
+– Put the hard boiled eggs in the middle of the flattened loaf, then wrap the meat all round the eggs and form a loaf.

-– Bake it in pre-heated oven on 390 F for about 45 minutes.
+– Cook the loaf in the oven for about 45 minutes.

-– Take it out of the form and slice it while warm.
+– Remove from the form and slice it while warm.